Legal Separation

 We provide our clients with quality legal counsel for their legal matters.

-What Does Legal Separation Mean in California?
+Understanding Legal Separation in California

 A legal separation is defined as an alternative to divorce, allowing a couple to divide their assets, debts, and go their separate ways while still maintaining a legal married status.
 Sometimes individuals choose to legally separate for personal, religious or financial reasons instead of filing for divorce.